alextliu/academic-webpage/content/publication/liu-extended-successive-convex-2022-a/index.md

 # Summary.
 An optional shortened abstract.
 summary: Developing parallel algorithms for the phase retrieval with dictionary learning problem by extending the successive convex approximation framework using a smooth majorization.

+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image:
+  caption: 'General principle of Successive Convex Approximation'
+  focal_point: ""
+  preview_only: false
 ---